flashcarts/kernel-themes/index.md

 ---
 #### [10/30/2025]

-- YSMenu themes from NDSThemes.com with author usernames Q-S have been processed and uploaded.
+- YSMenu themes from NDSThemes.com with author usernames Q-Z have been processed and uploaded.
+This wraps up the collection of YSMenu themes from NDSThemes.com, at least the ones that are recoverable from Internet Archive.
+I will continue to update the repo with other YSMenu themes if I come across them on other sources.
+- Going forward, Moonshell 2 theme support is planned, and more AKMenu themes will be uploaded, as there is still a large backlog of those waiting to be processed.

 #### [10/29/2025]